MicrosoftDocs/Viva/Viva/insights/Tutorials/Person-to-group-queries.md

 ---

-title: Person-to-group queries in Workplace Analytics
+title: Person-to-group queries in Query designer
-description: Person-to-group queries in Workplace Analytics uncover how an individual invested their time across the rest of the organization and beyond
+description: Person-to-group queries uncover how an individual invested their time across the rest of the organization and beyond
 author: madehmer
 ms.author: helayne
 ms.topic: article